Skip to main content

 Managing Cancer Care

-Post-acute care may provide options for people with cancer who are not able to return home after being in the hospital.
-There are several types of facilities that provide post-acute care.
-Each focuses on a specific type of care needed to help people regain their strength and ability to care for themselves.
+Several types of facilities provide skilled nursing care or rehab care.
+Each focuses on a specific type of care needed to help people regain the strength and ability to care for themselves.

 What is post-acute care?

-• Post-acute care provides options for people who have developed short term disabilities during acute care for their cancer and need therapy or additional support while they recover.
+• Gives options to those who develop short-term disabilities during acute care for cancer and need therapy or additional support while they recover.

-• Post-acute care may be used to meet a wide variety of needs.
-There are several types of facilities that provide this type of care.
-Some provide more skilled medical or nursing care while others focus on helping with activities of daily living such as bathing, dressing and eating (custodial care).
+• Is used to meet a variety of needs in different types of facilities.
+Some provide more skilled medical or nursing care while others focus on helping with activities of daily living (ADLs) like bathing, dressing, and eating.

-• Post-acute care is short-term, usually less than 100 days.
-People who need medical or supportive care for a longer time will likely need long-term residential care.
+• Is usually less than 100 days.
+If you need medical or supportive care for longer than that, you will likely need long-term residential care.

-• For people with cancer, post-acute care is most often needed after hospitalization for cancer treatment or for a complication of treatment.
-Post-acute care may also be needed if someone getting treatment as an outpatient needs help to get stronger and become able to care for themselves.
+For people with cancer, post-acute care is used after hospitalization for cancer treatment or for a complication of treatment.
+It may also be needed by those getting outpatient treatment if they need help getting stronger and being able to care for themselves.

 What are the benefits of post-acute care?

-Post-acute care provides options for people who want to return home after a stay in an acute care setting but are not strong enough or not able to care for themselves yet.
-This can be especially helpful for people who do not have a family member or friend who can provide the hands-on care they need.
+Post-acute care provides options for people who want to return home after a stay in an acute care setting but aren’t strong enough or not yet able to care for themselves.
+This can be especially helpful for those who don’t have a caregiver who can provide the hands-on care they need.

-People who have developed short term disabilities or need care provided or supervised by doctors, nurses, or therapists (such as physical, occupational, or speech therapists) may find that a post-acute care setting can provide the needed services along with help doing activities of daily living.
+People who have short term disabilities or need care provided or supervised by doctors, nurses, or therapists (like physical, occupational, or speech therapists) may find that a post-acute care setting can provide those services along with help with ADLs.

-Post-acute care has been shown to lower the chance that the person will end up in the emergency room or be readmitted to the hospital.
+Post-acute care has been shown to lower the chance that someone will end up in the emergency room or be readmitted to the hospital.
 It can also lower the chance that a person will need to be placed in a long-term care facility.

 When is post-acute care needed?

-There are many reasons that people might need post-acute care after being in the hospital.
+People might need post-acute care after being in the hospital for many reasons.
 This might include people who:

 • Have physical or mental limitations that make it unsafe for them to be at home alone

-• Are considered fragile because of exhaustion, weakness, weight loss, limited physical activity, and walking slowly
+• Are considered fragile because of exhaustion, weakness, weight loss, limited physical activity, and walking ability

 • Don’t have someone who can provide the care they need at home

-• Need a caregiver with them around the clock but don’t have someone who can be with them and lack the resources to hire someone
+• Need a caregiver around the clock, but don’t have someone who can be with them and lack the resources to hire someone

 • Need skilled nursing or other medical care that cannot be provided in the home

-• Need intensive rehabilitation such as physical, occupational, or speech therapy
+• Need intensive rehab such as physical, occupational, or speech therapy

-Cancer treatment can be very tiring and leave people weak, exhausted, and unable to take care of themselves.
-If you or a loved one are concerned about being able to return home safely, talk to your cancer care team about options.
+Cancer treatment can leave people weak, exhausted, and unable to take care of themselves.
+If you or a loved one have concerns about being able to return home safely, talk to your cancer care team about options.

 What post-acute care options are available?